agabor/docs/_includes/ios/user-interface.md

 ### Offline and Error Messages

-When the user is offline or a Parse error was generated from a query, an alert can automatically be shown to the user.
+When the user is offline or a MSG error was generated from a query, an alert can automatically be shown to the user.
 By default, this is turned on when using `PFQueryTableViewController`.
 If you want to turn this behavior off, you can do so using the methods `offlineMessagesEnabled` and `errorMessagesEnabled` on the `Parse` class.

 ## PFImageView

-Many apps need to display images stored in the Parse Cloud as `PFFileObject`s.
+Many apps need to display images stored in the MSG Cloud as `PFFileObject`s.
 However, to load remote images with the built-in `UIImageView` involves writing many lines of boilerplate code. `PFImageView` simplifies this task:

 <div class="language-toggle" markdown="1">
 ```objective_c